dingxiong/dingxiong.github.io/_posts/2024-03-09-linux-memory.md

 ### cgroup memory notifier

-At current company, I am eagerly need a way to add more traces to OOM event.
-I would like to know what the OOM-killed process is doing before killed.
-The [cgroup memory manual](https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt) says `memory.oom_control` can be used to register a notifier, but I kind of suspect whether it is effective because this mechanism is totally async.
-When the notifier receives the event, the target process is terminated already.
+At current company, I desperately need a way to add more debugging info to OOM events.
+Eng team is complaining that they do not know where to investigate when OOM happens.
+The
+[cgroup memory manual](https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt)
+says `memory.oom_control` can be used to register a notifier, but I kind of suspect it won't be effective for us because this mechanism is totally async.
+When the notifier receives the event, the target process is probably terminated already.
 So I guess a better way is setting a threshold notifier: use `cgroup.event_control` with a threshold say `memory.limit_in_bytes * 0.95`.

 There is a good C example online.
 See [code](https://github.com/matteobertozzi/blog-code/blob/master/cgroup-mem-threshold/cgroup-mem-threshold.c).